 All firebrick and duraboard baffles must be properly in place for correct burning operation.
 Have any damaged firebricks replaced.
 Check the firebricks annually for damage and replace if they are broken or damaged.
-See Figure 4.2 for the firebrick layout.
+See figure bellow for the firebrick layout.
 Install the side & back firebricks first, and then the bottom firebricks.